koka-lang/koka/doc/spec/tour.kk.md

 for the `ask` operation.
 However, it increases the ability to reason about the code, and the compiler can optimize such calls a bit more as it no longer needs to check at run-time if the handler happens to define the operation as tail-resumptive.

+~ advanced
+For even better performance, one can mark the effect as _linear_ (Section [#sec-linear]).
+Such effects are statically guaranteed to never use a general control operation and never need to capture a resumption.
+During compilation, this removes the need for the monadic transformation and improves performance of any effect polymorphic function that uses such effects as well (like `map` or `foldr`).
+Examples of linear effects are state (`:st`) and builtin effects (like `:io` or `:console`).
+~

 #### Value Operations { #sec-opval; }